 Criticisms of the Help to Save Scheme

 Apart from criticisms over the delay in its roll-out, there have been worries that it would encourage people to opt out of auto-enrolment pension schemes.
 When living hand-to-mouth, often the more immediate gains are more attractive than long-term financial planning.
-This may result in people turning to cash loans.
+This may result in people turning to short term loans from direct lenders later on in life.

 Others (including the StepChange Debt Charity) have criticised the length of the commitment to the scheme.
 They believe that 2 years is too long to wait for the ‘reward’ in the form of a bonus.